CNC Turning Service Overview

 Types Of CNC Lathes

 There are many types of lathes, but the most common are 2-axis CNC lathes and Swiss-type lathes.
-Swiss-type lathes are unique in that stock material is fed through a guide bushing, allowing the tool to cut nearer to the point of support, which makes them particularly useful for long, slender turned parts and micromachining.
+Swiss-type lathes are unique in that stock material is fed through a guide bushing, allowing the tool to cut nearer to the point of support, which makes them particularly useful for long, slender CNC lathe parts and micromachining.
 Some Swiss-type lathes also come equipped with a second tool head that operates as a CNC mill, allowing them to perform multiple machining operations without having to move the workpiece to a different machine.
-This makes Swiss-type lathes extremely cost-effective for complex turned parts.
+This makes Swiss-type lathes extremely cost-effective for complex turned parts with CNC lathe services.

 Benefits Of CNC Turning